Brazilian presidential inauguration: Form of the oath of office

 The oath of office taken by the president and by the vice-president, officially known as the compromisso constitucional (constitutional commitment;constitutional pledge), is prescribed by article 78 of the Constitution of the Federative Republic of Brazil.
 The Federal Constitution currently in force in Brazil was promulgated on 5 October 1988.

 Article 78 of the Constitution prescribes that "the President and the Vice-President of the Republic shall assume their offices in a sitting of the National Congress, by taking the pledge to maintain, defend and uphold the Constitution, observe the Laws, promote the general welfare of the Brazilian people, and to sustain the union, the integrity and the independence of Brazil" (O Presidente e o Vice-Presidente da República tomarão posse em sessão do Congresso Nacional, prestando o compromisso de manter, defender e cumprir a Constituição, observar as leis, promover o bem geral do povo brasileiro, sustentar a união, a integridade e a independência do Brasil).

 No words are added to the oath, so that the constitutional commitment consists only of the vow prescribed by the Constitution.
 No religious invocation, and not even the names of the officers taking the oath are added to the formula.
 Accordingly, the form of the oath of office, for both the president and the vice-president, runs as follows:

 "I promise to preserve, defend and uphold the Constitution, observe the Laws, promote the general welfare of the Brazilian people, and to sustain the union, the integrity and the independence of Brazil" (Prometo manter, defender e cumprir a Constituição, observar as Leis, promover o bem geral do povo brasileiro, sustentar a união, a integridade e a independência do Brasil).

 Recent inauguration ceremonies

-Inauguration of Luiz Inácio Lula da Silva
+Inaugurations of Luiz Inácio Lula da Silva

 President Luiz Inácio Lula da Silva had the most popular presidential inauguration in history.
 Citizens from all corners of Brazil went to the national capital for the inauguration ceremony.
 There were 3 innovations: